Council of Baptist Churches in Northeast India

 The Council of Baptist Churches in Northeast India is a Baptist Christian denomination in North East India.
 It is a member of the Asia Pacific Baptist Federation.
 It is also a member body of the North East India Christian Council, the regional council of the National Council of Churches in India.
-Its presently led by Rev. SR Onesimua Anal as President and Rev. Prof. Akheto Sema as General Secretary.
+Rev. Dr. Namseng R. Marak is the current General Secretary.

 History

 The first American Baptist missionaries reached North East India in 1836.
 Nathan Brown and O.T.
 Cutter, along with their wives, came to Assam hoping to find access to China through the Shans territory to Northern frontier of Burma and Assam.
 The group sailed up the Brahmaputra river and arrived in Sadiya on 23 March 1836, and there confronted them with dense jungles, hostile tribals and rugged hills.
 Yet, believing they had been led to a fruitful place they began to learn Assamese language, set up their printing press, and gave themselves to the task of translating, publishing and teaching.
 Thus began the work of the Baptist in the north-eastern corner of India-the beginning of CBCNEI.

 Beginning from Sadiya, the work moved down the Brahmaputra river to the leading towns of Assam plains, for example, Sibsagar, Nowgong and Gauhati.
 Then the first Church in Garo Hills, was established at Rajasimla in 1867.
 The first thrust among the Nagas came from the small village of Namsang in Tirap.

 Miles Bronson and family settled a short time in that village, but the work was abandoned due to illness in the family before the end of 1840.
 The next move in Nagaland was by Godhula Brown, an Assamese convert, and the Rev. Edwin W. Clark.
 The first Church among the Nagas was organized in 1872, at Dokhahaimong (Molungyimjen) village in Ao area.
 Rev. William Pettigrew started the Baptist Mission work in Manipur in 1896.
 The work among the (Mikirs) Karbis was started quite early but it did not gain much progress because of the influence of Hinduism among the people.
 So the work in this area has been restricted to the fringe areas adjoining the plains of Assam.